 Deadliest Snakes in Australia

-It seems like every animal on every australian habitat, from the outback to the sea, is just trying to kill us, with crushing bites or venomous bites or stings.
+It seems like every animal on every Australian habitat, from the outback to the sea, is just trying to kill us, with crushing bites and venomous bites or stings.
 Australia is home to around 270 snake species, from those around 140 are venomous, among them are some of the most venomous snakes in the world!

 Several snake species found in Australia are among the world's most venomous, but they aren't the most dangerous to humans around the world.
 The sheer number of snakebites and deaths caused by some other snake species.